idontwantausernameplease/blurg/contents/urban-sprawl-1.md

 ## The problems one by one

 ### Excessive car use
-As we saw with the [monocentric city model](/?p=urban-sprawl-0#the-mechanism-of-spatial-growth), if transport costs increase, the expected effect more upwards pressure and less outwards pressure.
+As we saw with the [monocentric city model](/?p=urban-sprawl-0#the-mechanism-of-spatial-growth), if transport costs increase, the expected effect is more upwards pressure and less outwards pressure.
 In other words, a city developed with higher transport costs would develop more compactly unless the city is 100% planned.
 Even then, who is to say that an urban planner with full authority wouldn't take into consideration the demand of different locations in their plans?

 ![](https://github.com/impshum/blurg/blob/main/contents/images/transportcosts.png)
 - caption